vulpemventures/docker-bitcoin/README.md

 To tag a new image with a new version:

-1) Create a new folder with `VERSION` as directory name
+1) Create a new folder with `VERSION` as directory name and change the Dockerfiles ARG `VERSION`
-2) Modify the GH Action in `.github/workflows/docker-publish.yml` changing the ARG `VERSION` with new created folder
+2) Modify the GH Action in `.github/workflows/docker-publish.yml` changing `VERSION` env var
 3) Push in master